ctxswitch/qhost/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes
+4. Add some tests
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

+### Reporting/Fixing bugs

+If you run into an issue, save the output of ```pbsnodes -x``` so the issue can be isolated and tests created.
+If you use the output for a test, please make sure you de-identify anything that you don't want available for the world to see.